 Certainly the author tries to be scarier this time around, and McKenna was back providing the illustrations again.
 The monsters are more ghoulish than before, the atmosphere’s a little more oppressive, and the author tries to evoke a little nostalgia for the previous book, like when you see a tigerskin rug and he makes a point that it doesn’t come to life and attack you.

 But it’s just not that good, and seeing the same characters in the exact same contexts in a different, larger-scale setting doesn’t work.
 Because despite being larger and more complicated, the familiar characters had been scaled back.
 Siegfried is only a ghost who shows up to tell you where to get the best weapon, Katarina jumps out and attacks you after your fight with Reiner because…that’s what she did in the first book.
+Even though there's been nary a mention of her in this book until after you've beaten Reiner and she springs out for a sudden last battle.
 And that’s not even addressing the poor design, with several choices leading to the wrong paragraph, and a particularly glaring oversight where you need gold to lodge at an inn where you can find some very important items, but the only way you’d get there is by losing all your gold.

 Still more coherent than the plot to Twilight…